thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page 2 current](/assets/puppeteer/page2_current.png)

 Once we click on the next page's link, we'll need to wait for it to become the current page.
-We can do that by waiting for the page number to appear within a `<span>`:
+We do that by waiting for the page number we click on to appear within a `<span>`:

 ```javascript
 /*------------------------------------------------------------------------------